greyltc/italian/README.md

 children (under 18) of anyone here seem to be automatically included for free

 "immediate fmaily member":  siblings, parents or adult children
-"citizenship packet": all the documentation an Italian consulate needs to issue us a passport
+"citizenship packet": all the documentation an Italian consulate needs to recognize our citizenship and issue us a passport

 The above is payable to the Italian/American law firm and will be returned if our applications fail.
-The Italian consulate takes €300 for each application which is non-refundable and I think children (under 18) are included on their parents applications here so I won't count them as needing to apply.
+The Italian consulate takes €300 for each application which is non-refundable.
+I think children (under 18) are included on their parents applications here so I won't count them as needing to apply.

 I count 19 of us who could possibly apply.
 That's including zero from Uncle Bill's side.
 If everyone was in, the total cost of the law firm would be €6,500 + 6x€200 + 10x€300 = €10,700.
 And if we were to split that equally, we'd each owe €563.16.
 And after the application fee to our Italian consulates, that would come to €863.16 ~= $969.00 each.
 If 17 of the 19 of us go in, we'd be at $1,010.38 each.
 If only three of us are in, that would come to $2,769.67 each.